 In the Vallée de la Vézère, there are a number of Grottes and Gouffres to explore – you would need several days to see them all.
 The Grotte de Rouffignac with its hundreds of animal paintings, La Madeleine where there is a troglodyte village, and Les Eyzies, the capital of the prehistoric age sitting at the foot of very impressive cliffs.

-This region has the reputation of having the most castles – 1001 to be precise.
-For me, the most striking are on the River Dordogne.
+This region has the reputation for having the most castles of any region in France – 1001 to be precise.
+Many of the most striking are along the River Dordogne.
 Reminiscent of the roles they played in The Hundred years War, they stand overlooking each other, seemingly still guarding their territory.
 Situated on a rocky hilltop, the castle of Castelnaud is surrounded by a cluster of houses.
 This castle was an impenetrable fort situated on the English side overlooking the rival castle of Beynac.
 It is now a military museum dedicated to the Middle Ages, and is open all year round.

-Another beautiful chateau and certainly one of my favourites, a little further along the Dordogne, is the Chateau Milandes.
-It was built in 1489 and is famous for being where the legendary singer and dancer Josephine Baker lived with her adopted children.
+Another beautiful chateau, a little further along the Dordogne, is the Chateau Milandes.
+It was built in 1489 and its where the legendary singer and dancer Josephine Baker lived with her adopted children.
 There is a permanent exhibition dedicated to her life, her magnificent gowns, personal belongings and the sumptuous marble bathrooms will definitely provide you with a “wow” moment!

 The Périgord is rich in gastronomy as well as in architecture.
 From the picturesque hilltop villages and riverside towns, ancient places to enjoy French country cooking is at its best.